 This will open the Engagement Studio.
-In the Engagement Studio, click on the "Settings" button, and toggle the switch next to "Authenticated Visitors Only".
+In the Engagement Studio "Settings" page.
+Toggle the "Authentication" switch.
 Then click "Publish".

 You'll know your changes have taken effect when a visitor is redirected to the portal login page when they initiate a chat request.

 After being redirected, log in as a portal user, and the chat session will begin.
 When an agent grabs this chat off the queue, she will see a contact record "pop" for the authenticated visitor.